 Nataliia Osadcha, the co-founder of S&P Agency Investment Risk Management, told LDaily about the most common mistakes companies make when entering the public domain.

-Firstly, it is a truly effective tool that helps companies convey to the public objective information about the sense and the company’s position in this conflict.
-So, it is a picture of reality as you see it.
-This tool is efficient if it is used correctly and with the full understanding of how it works.
-Most often, external or internal PR specialists of the company build the crisis communication strategy.
-Sure, they create it together with lawyers or legal advisers who conduct the case because a PR specialist doesn’t see the full depth of the conflict, its nature, and what position each party takes.
+Firstly, communication is truly an effective tool that helps companies convey to the public objective information about the sense and the company’s position during a time of crisis.
+This tool is only efficient if it is used correctly, and the executor must have a full understanding of how it works.
+Most often, external, or internal PR specialists of the company build the crisis communication strategy.
+Often, they create it together with lawyers or legal advisers who conduct the case, since a PR specialist may not be able see the full depth of the crisis, due to a difference in specialization, and other various factors.
 At this point, issues may arise, as in Krylov’s famous fable “Swan, Pike and Crawfish”.
-Lawyers usually believe that there is no need to aggravate the situation and don’t understand what information should be disclosed, and in general, why disclose it.
-Noteworthy, our company establishes both an anti-crisis strategy in the field of crisis communications and legal protection during business conflicts.
-We have many years of successful experience both in the development of anti-crisis strategies (including crisis communications) and in their implementation (including channel sampling, presentation and spreading information).
-The group of our divisions includes a news agency and an online business publication, and the anti-crisis team includes highly professional journalists and best legal advisers.
+Most often the Lawyers that are hired to handle the case act as if there is no need to aggravate the situation and lack the deep knowledge of what information should be disclosed, and when or if it should be.
+On the other hand, our company establishes both an anti-crisis strategy in the field of crisis communications and legal protection during business conflicts\crises.
+We have gained success in our practice over the years, both in the development of anti-crisis strategies (including crisis communications) and in the implementation (including channel sampling, presentation and spreading information).
+Our group of companies includes an information agency as well as an online business edition.
+In addition, the anti-crisis team includes highly professional journalists and best legal advisers.

-This way, the most significant mistake in crisis communications during a conflict is that information is presented in a very chaotic and unsystematic manner.
+This way, the most significant mistake in crisis communications during a conflict\crises is that information is presented in a very chaotic and unsystematic manner.
 Moreover, incorrect messages during a crisis or conflict can only complicate matters.